bolducke/bolducke.github.io/_posts/2023-04-10-odin_playground.md

 ## Odin

 Odin is a new language made by Gingerbil.
-The language is pretty new compare to other one.
+The language is pretty new compared to the other one.
 I find it truly enjoyable.
-I considered it a little bit hipster because it doesn't follow mainstream concept.
+I considered it a little bit hipster because it doesn't follow mainstream concepts.
 This isn't a bad thing!

 ### Interesting feature of Odin

 - Syntax is close to mathematical terminology.
 - Use of UTF-8 inside the language.
-- Idioms like #optional_ok and #soa that enhance greatly the experience.
+- Idioms like #optional_ok and #soa enhance greatly the experience.
-- Multiple returns supported as a first class citizen
+- Multiple returns supported as a first-class citizen
 - Named parameters and returns values!
 - Swizzle support for arrays
-- Matrix, Quaternion supported as first class citizen
+- Matrix, Quaternion supported as a first-class citizen
-- `using` which give access to internal values to the current context.
-This create a behavior similar to inheritance (in some way).
+- `using` which gives access to internal values in the current context.
+This creates a behavior similar to inheritance (in some way).
 - Modern Generics
-- Lambda function that match perfectly the procedure syntax declaration
+- Lambda function that matches perfectly the procedure syntax declaration
 - Explicit overload of function (Could be a downside for some people)
 - Ginger
 - Type Assertion .? .(Automatic Cast if Type is available)